Town Organization & Government

 Items Discussed at Board Meetings

 The board meets every other Tuesday night to take action on a wide variety of public business.
 These meetings are held in the town offices and begin at 6:00 p.m.
-Persons wishing to have specific items considered by the board must submit these materials in writing no later than Noon on
+Persons wishing to have specific items considered by the board must submit these materials in writing no later than Noon on the Wednesday preceding the Selectboard's scheduled meeting.
+The public is welcome to attend.

 Other matters of interest or concern may be forwarded directly to the town manager's office for immediate attention.
 Please see the town directory for office hours and telephone numbers.